-Since 1996, the Tally Leadership Forum has presented nationally known speakers, authors, and practitioners to share their leadership insights and experiences with the MU community.
+Since 1996, the Tally Leadership Speaker Series has presented nationally known speakers, authors, and practitioners to share their leadership insights and experiences with the MU community.
 This series is named for and honors Senator Lura S. Tally, a beloved Fayetteville leader.

 Wesley Heritage Celebration

 The Wesley Heritage Celebration's benefactors, Dr. L. Elbert Wethington and his wife, Lois, have graciously provided the endowment for the Wesley Heritage programs, which is administered through the United Methodist Foundation.
 The monies from this endowment can be used for lectures, dramas, library resources, workshops, special faculty studies, ecumenical conversations, course offerings, a visiting Wesley scholar, or other approved projects.